CaveStoryModdingCommunity/modding-wiki/wiki/example-page.md

 ```
 [^1]: You can then write the footnote right below on the next line (to keep it together).
 It'll automatically display at the bottom.

 Obviously you want to increase the number with each footnote[^2], and also note they only support single lines.
-You CANNOT add multiple lines to them.
+You CANNOT add multiple lines to them, and make sure to double newline like any other text!!!

 [^2]: This is the 2nd footnote.
 There can only be one line in a footnote.

 ***